kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

 Note that Kubernetes does not allocate a `ClusterIP` for headless services, it only creates a round-robin DNS record to point to PodIPs.
 Kuma does not allocate a VIP either.
 In a zone, users can rely on kube-dns.
-Cross-zone behavior will be covered in a subsequent MADR.
+This record or behavior won't be exposed in anyway cross-zone.

 #### Policy matching